Fintech Industry Overview

 Personal Finance Apps

 Budgeting apps used to dominate app stores just a few years ago.
-Every personal finance software is designed to provide the user with a more comprehensive view of their spending and help them with financial planning.
+Every personal finance management software is designed to provide the user with a more comprehensive view of their spending and help them with financial planning.
+These apps typically offer such features as budgeting, expense tracking, bill reminders, and financial goal-setting.

 Insurance Apps

 Insurance apps make it easier for people to buy, manage, and claim insurance.
 But customers need to provide plenty of personal information to these apps.
-As a result, ensuring your app has a streamlined process with clearly visualised activities and a professional user interface is essential.
-There is an interesting subtype of peer-to-peer insurance apps that allow users to insure one another.
+As a result, your app should provide a streamlined process through a professional, user-friendly interface.
+There is an interesting subtype of peer-to-peer insurance services apps that allow users to insure one another.

 Lending Apps